GATEOverflow/mathjax/README.md

 For editor support please use this [modified ckeditor](https://github.com/tangruize/q2a-formatter/releases).

 Download the ckeditor and place inside qa-plugin/wysiwyg-editor folder.

+It seems that SnowFlat theme renders math font very small for mobile.
+[SnowLight](https://github.com/gurjyot/SnowLight) theme doesn't have this problem.

 I also recommend you to install [q2apro-warn-on-leave](https://github.com/q2apro/q2apro-warn-on-leave) plugin, which warns the user that text area has been changed when he is leaving.